cisagov/LME/docs/markdown/chapter4.md

 Kibana's useful features are as following:

 ### 4.3.1 Dashboards
-Found under "Analytics" -> "Dashboard," dashboards are a great way to visualize LME data.
+Found under "Analytics" -> "Dashboard," dashboards visualize LME data.
 LME comes with several dashboards.
 Take some time to get familiar with the different dashboards already available.
 If interested in creating custom dashboards, see the link above for starting points offered by Elasticsearch.

 Note:  If you make changes to the dashboards that LME provides, be sure to save your changes to a dashboard with a different name.
 Otherwise, your changes will be overwritten when you upgrade LME.